 Aortic Root And Valve Repair Fellowship

-The Aortic Root and Valve Repair Fellowship comprises attendance at two specialist EACTS courses, including ‘Introduction to Aortic Surgery’, and the ‘Aortic Valve Repair Summit’.
-You will also have the opportunity to complete a two-week internship in a high-volume centre in either Paris, Rome and Madrid or Brussels, Homburg and Madrid.
+The Aortic Root and Valve Repair Fellowship includes attendance at two specialist EACTS courses – ‘Introduction to Aortic Surgery’, and the ‘Aortic Forum’.
+Fellows will also get to complete three one-week internships in a high-volume centre in either Paris, Rome and Madrid or Brussels, Homburg and Madrid.

-- EACTS member with up to date membership payment.
+- Be an EACTS member with up-to-date membership payment

-- Resident, Fellow or Surgeon within the first four years after training (specialty degree).
+- Be a Resident, Fellow or Surgeon within the first four years after training (specialty degree)

 - Letter of interest detailing the way in which you meet the above application criteria, along with your career aspirations, as well as how you believe the Fellowship will impact your career.

 - Letter of support from head of training/department